Creative Direction

 Skillshare was trying to be all things to all people.

-But, looking at the engagement data (how long someone watched, how often they came back, if they converted, one-off learning vs. habitual) alongside the size of the market, one thing became clear.
-We had to focus on creative classes.
-The team tried multiple angles, but they were too vague, they didn’t connect.
-I stepped in and landed us here…
+But, looking at the engagement data (how long someone watched, how often they came back, if they converted, one-off learning vs. habitual) alongside the size of the market, one thing became clear: we had to focus on creative classes.
+A narrower marketing focus and new onboarding highlighted just the most popular creative topics.

 A Cannes Award-winning video about the Morton Salt Girl’s 100th birthday.